Stacking as Accelerated Gradient Descent: Conclusions and Future Work

 In contrast, Nesterov's update rule \eqref{eq:nesterov}, and the fact that for residual compositional models,

 yields the following equation for $F_{t+1}$:

-Comparing \eqref{eq:stacking-update} and \eqref{eq:nesterov-comp}, barring the minor difference of the $\beta$ parameters, which can be easily rectified exactly as in the case of the additive models by setting $f_{t+1}^0 = \beta f_t$, the major difference is that $f_t \circ F_{t-1}$ is replaced by $f_t \circ F_t$.
+Comparing \eqref{eq:stacking-update} and \eqref{eq:nesterov-comp}, barring the minor difference in $\beta$ parameters, which can be easily rectified as in the case of the additive models by setting $f_{t+1}^0 = \beta f_t$, the major difference is that $f_t \circ F_t$ replaces $f_t \circ F_{t-1}$.
 Although possibly intractable to prove formally, we believe that the updates in \eqref{eq:stacking-update} also provide an accelerated convergence rate, since we expect $F_{t-1}$ to be close to $F_t$ as iterates converge to the optimal function.
-In the following section, we show that in certain deep linear networks, the above intuition is indeed correct and stacking provides an accelerated convergence rate.